Camden Personal Injury Attorneys

-If you think you have a case against a dealer or another person who you think was responsible for your auto accident, please don’t hesitate to contact one of our local Camden attorneys at the Law Offices of Herbert I. Ellis at 888-355-4752.
+If you think you have a case against a dealer or another person who you think was responsible for your auto accident, please don’t hesitate to contact one of our local Camden attorneys at Ellis Law at 888-355-4752.

 Just Who’s Fault Was It?

 Have you ever been in an accident, but you can’t prove that the other driver was responsible?
 Sometimes even if it was the other driver’s fault, he’ll contact his insurance company and they’ll say it was your fault.
 If you’re ever stuck in this pickle, you need to know the steps to take to prove that it was the other driver’s fault.

 Once the case is taken to court, what can really help you is physical evidence.
 Physical evidence is usually proved by photographs—you need to take pictures of the damage immediately after it happened, before days pass and the cars are repaired.

 It also helps to get names of any witnesses who were present around the scene of the accident.
 Neutral witnesses are vital because they have no stake in the litigation.
 Juries are more prone to believe them because they weren’t actually affected by the accident.
 For instance, the defendant can testify that the light was red during the time of the accident, but the bystander will say that it was green.
 Since the bystander has no stake in the outcome of the cause, the jury will be more likely to believe them.